-Simon chats with Ben Wong, CEO of Academy Xi.Listen Now
+Simon chats with Alex Norton, CEO of Trybl Solutions.Listen Now

 Simon Dell: So, welcome to the show.
 How are you?

 Cinzia Cozzolino: I’m very well, thank you.